Sienci-Labs/Resources/longmill/advanced/ytsb-lm-inductive-sensors.md

 ![](/_images/_longmill/_advanced/_4_Inductive/lm_inductive_p5_DSC00432.jpg "X, Y and Z sensors plugged into LongBoard"){.aligncenter .size-medium}

 Once installed, you can verify that each sensor is working and is plugged into the correct port by using the console within UGS, gSender, or other machine interface software.
-Type the following command into the console: <b>*$10=19*</b><span style="font-weight: 400;"> and press enter.
+Type the following command into the console: <b>*$10=19*</b><span> and press enter.
 This will enable reporting of the current status of each of the sensors.
 </span>

 You can either jog the machine to trigger the sensor (shown by a red light on the sensor), or hold anything made of steel in front of the sensor.
 While the sensor is triggered, enter the following command into the console: <b>*?*</b>